astroponyrees/astroponyrees/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on mastering Rust, Webassembly, and all things astronomy!
+- 🔭 I’m currently working on mastering Rust, Python, Django, Webassembly, and all things astronomy!
 - 🌱 I’m currently learning Rust and the whole html/css/javascript thing!
 - ⚡ Fun fact:Gnomons remain one of my favorite astronomical tools!
 Check out some fun Gnomon activities on http://people.tamu.edu/~kevinkrisciunas/gnomon.html